 Do you offer legal advice or accounting services?

-- The Florida Cannabis Coalition can not.
-However, we have built out an extensive network of consultants that work with us.
+- The Florida Cannabis Coalition can not, but we can get you a good attorney.
+We have built out an extensive network of consultants that work with us.
 If you enter into a consulting agreement with us we will work together to provide you with the best possible service available in the State of Florida.